Iowa Newborn Screening Program

 Our newborn screening program seeks to identify possible disorders present at birth so that intervention can occur as early as possible and complications can be avoided.
 Navigate the following questions to learn more about the process and team behind our newborn screening program:

 What is newborn screening?

-Newborn screening is used in Iowa to detect certain inherited conditions by collecting drop of blood from your baby’s heel shortly after birth.
+Newborn screening is used in Iowa to detect certain inherited conditions by collecting drops of blood from your baby’s heel shortly after birth.
 Watch this video and visit Baby's First Test to find out more:

 How is my baby screened?

 Newborn screening is a very quick procedure.
-A few drops of blood are obtained by pricking the baby’s heel at least 24 hours after birth or just before discharge from the hospital.
+Drops of blood are obtained by pricking the baby’s heel at least 24 hours after birth or just before discharge from the hospital.
 If born outside of the hospital, the screening can be arranged with their health care provider, local hospital or public health nursing agency, to be done 24 hours to 48 hours after birth.
 This is then sent to the State Hygienic Laboratory.

 How do I receive the results?